lowRISC/opentitan/doc/security/specs/_index.md

 ## [Secure Boot][secure_boot]

-OpenTitan supports a secure boot implementation anchored in the silicon mask ROM.
-The mask ROM contains a set of public keys used to verify the first boot stage stored in flash.
+OpenTitan supports a secure boot implementation anchored in the silicon ROM.
+The ROM contains a set of public keys used to verify the first boot stage stored in flash.

 Each boot stage is in charge of verifying the signature of the next stage and locking out portions of the chip that are not required by later stages.
 Once the